arenaxr/arena-py/tools/import-export-scenes/README.md

 ```
   action                The action to perform: import/export.
 ```
+**Note**: Export is not implemented yet

-And the folowing optional arguments:
+And the following optional arguments:
 ```
   -h, --help            show this help message and exit
   -c CONFIGFILE [CONFIGFILE ...], --conf CONFIGFILE [CONFIGFILE ...]